|

 The Thirty Years War ravaged the vineyards, but the region returned to

 its modern day ripening after WWI.
-But it is here to in the land along
+But it is here in the land along

-the French side of the Rhine River where the struggles are still evidenced
+the French side of the Rhine River where the struggles of two wars are

 The